About Maxis WiFi 6 Router

 It is not known what modification Maxis made to this router.

-As stated in the bottom label, the default username is "user" and the password is last 4 characters of MAC address.
+As stated in the bottom label, the default username is "user" and the password is the last 4 characters of the MAC address.
 Login at http://192.168.1.254.
-It has access to very limited features, but enough to configure WiFi, cannot set DNS server.
+It has access to very limited features, but enough to configure WiFi, but cannot set DNS server.

-The administrator username is "administrator", password is the serial number (mine is 16 characters).
-It gives access to full features, including configuring Maxis Fibre PPPoE credentials and DNS server.
+The administrator username is "administrator", and the password is the serial number (mine is 16 characters).
+It gives access to full features, including configuring Maxis Fibre PPPoE credentials and the DNS server.

 TM routers are known to have backdoors, I am not sure if this router has any backdoor access.